Criminal Justice MAStudy level: Postgraduate

 Over the course of the programme you will be given the chance to develop social and cultural knowledge and research skills that are relevant to an increasingly global job market.

-- You will have the opportunity to understand real word debates about criminal justice, crime control and security, policing, penality and offender management.
+- You will have the opportunities to understand real world debates about criminal justice, crime control and security, policing, penality and offender management

 - There is a strong emphasis on understanding criminal justice as a social complex where the personal, local, national and global collide.